leshy/nodejs-subscriptionman2/README.md

 ### todo

-support for different event structures, not just  [ string_name, some_data ] but tags, only data, and such, and maybe pluggable different matchers for different fields?
+support for different event structures, not just  [ string_name, some_data ] but tags, only data, and such, and maybe pluggable different matchers for different fields